The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances: Face Representation

-Subsequent to face preprocessing, in the stage of face representation, the goal is to map the aligned face images to a feature space, where the features of the same identity are close and those of the different identity are far apart.
-In practical applications, there are two major tasks of face recognition, ~\textit{i.e.,} face verification and face identification.
+Subsequent to face alignment, the face representation stage aims to map the aligned face images to a feature space, where the features of the same identity are close and those of different identities are far apart.
+In practical applications, there are two major tasks of face recognition, \textit{i.e.,} face verification and face identification.
 The face verification refers to predict whether a pair of face images belong to the same identity.
-The face identification can be regarded as an extension of face verification, which aims to determine the specific identity of a face (~\textit{i.e.,} probe) among a set of identities (~\textit{i.e.,} gallery); moreover, in the case of open-set face identification, a prior task is needed, whose target is predicting whether the face belongs to one of the gallery identities or not.
+The face identification can be regarded as an extension of face verification, which aims to determine the specific identity of a face (\textit{i.e.,} probe) among a set of identities (\textit{i.e.,} gallery); moreover, in the case of open-set face identification, a prior task is needed, whose target is predicting whether the face belongs to one of the gallery identities or not.

-For either the face verification or face identification, face representation is used to calculate the similarity between face images.
-Therefore, how to learn discriminative face representation is the core target of the face recognition system.
+For both the face verification and face identification, face representation is used to measure the similarity between face images.
+Therefore, how to learn discriminative face representation is the core target.
 With the advanced feature learning ability of DCNNs, face representation has made great progress.
-In the followings, we provide a systematic review of the learning methods of face representation from two major aspects, ~\textit{i.e.,} network architecture and training supervision.
+In the followings, we provide a systematic review of the learning methods of face representation from two major aspects, \textit{i.e.,} network architecture and training supervision.